The Green Mile (1999) - The Chair of Death - The Most Sensational Movie in the World

 The Chair of Death - The Most Sensational Movie in the World

-Set in 1935, the film centers on Cold Mountain Penitentiary, where Paul Edgecomb works as a corrections officer on death row, known as the Green Mile.
-His routine life takes a dramatic turn with the arrival of John Coffey, a hulking African-American man accused of the heinous rape and murder of two young girls.
-Despite Coffey's imposing physique, he displays an unexpectedly gentle demeanor that strikes a chord with Paul and his fellow guards: Brutus "Brutal" Howell, Dean Stanton, and Harry Terwilliger.
-As they interact with Coffey, they witness his extraordinary healing abilities, which defy explanation.
+Set in 1935, the movie centers around Cold Mountain Penitentiary, where the protagonist-narrator Paul Edgecomb serves as a corrections officer on death row, also referred to as the Green Mile.
+That is when his humdrum life gets fully turned on its head with the arrival of one John Coffey, a gigantic African-American man brought in after being accused of the heinous rape and murder of two young girls.
+But for all his imposing build, Coffey shows an unexpectedly gentle manner that wins something of an affinity with Paul and his fellow guards, Brutus "Brutal" Howell, Dean Stanton, and Harry Terwilliger.
+They witness his miraculous gift of healing in their contact with Coffey, which cannot be understood through rational explanation.

 The Green Mile (1999) Trailer